Medieval Art

 During the Romanesque era, monumental sculpture art was revived after almost 600 years of dormancy.
 Relief sculptures depicted biblical history and church doctrine on the capitals of columns and around the massive doors of churches.
 Paintings covered the interior walls of churches, and surviving fragments show that mural painting imitated the sculptural style.

-The Romanesque period marked a significant shift in European art, with notable advancements in architecture, sculpture, and painting.
+The Romanesque period marked a significant shift in European art, with notable architectural, sculpture, and painting advancements.
 Its style and influence were widespread throughout Europe.
 Although it eventually led to the Gothic era, Romanesque art remains essential to Europe’s cultural heritage.

 Gothic Art